Garmin have more than one model of remote dog trainer/e collar available.

 The beeper has ¼ mile range to help locate your bird dog and know when he’s on point.

-The beeper is IPX7 water rated, and take a 3v CR123A (included) battery
+The beeper is takes a 3v CR123A (included) battery

 You get long and short insulated, stainless steel contact points for the collar device